Quantum diffusion map for nonlinear dimensionality reduction: Quantum diffusion map roadmap

 \section{Quantum diffusion map roadmap}

 In this section, we first give an outline of qDM algorithm summarized in Fig.~\ref{fig:qDM}.
 Then we proceed with classical to quantum data encoding, and the construction of the kernel matrix in Sec.~\ref{subsec: coherent} and Sec.~\ref{subsec: Kernel}, respectively.
-Constructing the Markov transition matrix $P$ and extracting relevant eigen-decomposition of $P$ are not straightforward, and will be discussed in the following Sec.~\ref{sec: transition_matrix} and Sec.~\ref{sec: QPE2}, respectively.
+Constructing the Markov transition matrix and extracting the relevant eigen-decomposition are not straightforward, and will be discussed in the following Sec.~\ref{sec: transition_matrix} and Sec.~\ref{sec: QPE2}, respectively.

 From now on, we will focus on the case where the weighted adjacency matrix is the Gaussian kernel matrix, so that $W = K$.
 To reduce the dominating complexity in the construction of the diffusion map, we first turn to the idea of quantum mechanically encoding the (normalized) kernel matrix a density matrix $\hat{K}$ without explicitly evaluating each matrix element.
-Using the fact that the Gaussian kernel \eqref{eq: kernel} is the inner product of canonical coherent states, this can be done in $O(\log N)$ time assuming quantum random access memory (qRAM) by exploiting ``quantum parallelism", the ability to query data in superposition.
+Using the fact that the Gaussian kernel \eqref{eq: kernel} is the inner product of canonical coherent states, this can be done in $O(\log N)$ time assuming quantum random access memory (qRAM) by exploiting ``quantum parallelism", the ability to query data in superposition. {We further discuss the assumption of qRAM in Appendix~\ref{sec: complexity_kernel}.}

 To construct the transition matrix, our algorithm uses as subroutines density matrix exponentiation \cite{lloyd2014quantum}, quantum matrix algebra toolbox (QMAT) \cite{zhao2019compiling}, and quantum matrix inversion \cite{harrow2009quantum,Cong2016QuantumDA}.
-While it is straightforward to compute the degree matrix $D$ given elements of $K$, here we do not have direct access to elements of the density matrix $\hat{K}$ without performing full tomography.
+While it is straightforward to classically compute the degree matrix $D$ given elements of $K$, here we do not have direct access to elements of the density matrix $\hat{K}$ without performing full tomography.
 Instead, we compute $D$ via the identity